 Rubber Case

-Another thing I like about Egg Weights, besides the simplicity of it, is that the chunks of iron come in a rubber case.
+Another thing I like about Egg Weights, besides its simplicity and that it fits perfectly in your hand, is that the chunks of iron come in a rubber case.
 It has a little hook that you put your middle finger through to keep it on your hands.
-It helps you grip the iron without losing your grip as you start sweating.
+It helps you grip the iron weight without losing your grip as you start sweating.

 Other Exercises You Can Use Egg Weights For